prasanvb/data-structure-and-algorithms/BigO/_Big O.md

 ## Big O Notation

-- O(n) is called Linear Time Complexity, code was executed `n` number for times depending on the input (i.e. function holding a single for-loop)
+- O(n): code was executed `n` number for times depending on the input (i.e. function holding a single for-loop).
+It is called Linear Time Complexity, if it takes the same time regardless of the number of inputs.

 - Drop Constants: O(2n) ~ O(n) - code was executed n+n number for times (i.e, two same `n` number for-loops iterations one after another inside a function)